 - Audio description is comments interspersed between dialogue that describes non-verbal actions and events.

 - Captioning services are available on campus.
-Fill out the captioning request form to request captioning for your videos.
+Learn more and complete the captioning request form.

 - DSS provides captioning for identified students by working with their instructors.

 - Accessible Technology Services provides captioning for other videos.
 ATS welcomes your help with transcription.
 Download our DIY captioning guide.

 - If you wish to captioning yourself, there are a few things you need to know about YouTube captioning and standards.

 - Recordings can be sent to YouTube (or other video collection sites) directly from in-class recordings done with UM's Techsmith Relay.

 - YouTube and other video platforms that have known accessible video players and captions are recommended.
 BOX should not be used as a location to present videos since: